-- School buildings, their grounds and other outdoor settings were not frequently used by respondents to support their climate change and sustainability teaching; this was particularly the case in secondary schools. - However, respondents recognise the potential of these settings for supporting climate change and sustainability teaching in schools. - The three outside the classroom activities most frequently reported by teachers to support their teaching related to climate change and sustainability were: encouraging students to take their learning home; students participating in projects to improve school sustainability or environment; and students participating in school decision-making around sustainability.
+- School buildings, their grounds and other outdoor settings were not frequently used by respondents to support their climate change and sustainability teaching; this was particularly the case in secondary schools. - However, respondents recognise the potential of these settings for supporting climate change and sustainability teaching in schools. - The three activities outside the classroom most frequently reported by teachers were: encouraging students to take their learning home; students participating in projects to improve school sustainability or environment; and students participating in school decision-making around sustainability.

-These findings indicate that whilst outside the classroom settings and activities can provide a strong foundation for enhancing the engagement of the school community in climate change and sustainability education, their potential is not always realised.
+These findings indicate that whilst outside-theclassroom settings and activities can provide a strong foundation for enhancing school community engagement in climate change and sustainability education, their potential is not always realised.

-1. Introduction
+1. INTRODUCTION

 "To disrupt the current pace of environmental destruction and climate change, we cannot continue to do the same things that we've been doing; we cannot continue to be the same people; and, we cannot continue to be the same teachers."
 (Jickling & Blenkinsop, 2020, p.
 122)

 Education, including formal schooling, is widely understood to be central to the development of the knowledge and skills that children and young people need to live sustainable lives and respond to the challenges of climate change.
 The teaching they have access to is crucial for that development.
 Teachers and their professional development are, therefore, central to effective climate change and sustainability education.
-Initial teacher education (ITE) and continuous professional development (CPD) related to climate change and sustainability can enhance teachers' capabilities to support education's role in the large-scale change that is needed to transform people and cultures to more environmentally and socially sustainable ways of being.
+Initial Teacher Education (ITE) and continuous professional development (CPD) related to climate change and sustainability can enhance teachers' capabilities to support education's role in the large-scale change that is needed to transform people and cultures to more environmentally and socially sustainable ways of being.
 However, to maximise the effectiveness of ITE and CPD, it is first important to understand current perspectives and practice in relation to climate change and sustainability education.